Supplementary data: Newfoundland and Labrador

 Topic: Reducing wait for diagnosis

-: 19 days was the average time to positive FIT test to diagnosis of colorectal cancer in 2021
+- 19 days was the average time from positive FIT test to diagnosis of colorectal cancer in 2021, and 61 days was the average time from positive FIT test to diagnosis of colorectal cancer in 2022.

 Data source: Provincial cancer agencies and programs